 I just traveled a lot.
 I’d work odd jobs here and there, save up a couple bucks, quit, then travel until I ran out of money and got another job.
 I explored a lot of the coast, from Central California all the way down Baja and back up.
 I went to Costa Rica a few times as well and some trips to the tropics.

 Around this time I had started a local surf contest series, and I pitched that to Volcom and got them behind it.
-I had no idea but it turned into a huge success as the series went national, then international spanning out to more than 12 foreign countries.
+I had no idea what it would turn into, but it became a huge success as the series went national and eventually international, spanning out to more than 12 foreign countries.
 Attracting some of the best up and coming surfers in the world, many went on to have successful pro careers on the WQS and the World Surf League tours.

 Powell on the waves; Volcom contest series.